-c) These kids also were quite talented and some of them very good dancers.
+c) These children also were quite talented and some of them very good dancers.
 We asked one of the house mothers how they knew how to dance so well.
 She told us that they were all self-taught, and we thought this was truly amazing.
 It also showed how self-driven these kids were.

 d) Another observation was that we were amazed how healthy the kids looked.
 There were many factors that likely contributed to their good health.
 The first big reason the kids looked so healthy is the food they eat.
 It is extremely delicious, nutritious, and the kids often go back for multiple helpings.
 The second is the level of cleanliness particularly for the bathrooms and toilets.
-This is most definitely better than what we see in Oliver Twist.

 These kids could be pitied by some people, but I don’t think one should feel that way at all.
 In fact, it does not appear, these kids feel any remorse or pity for themselves.
 They seem to want to make the most of life as they have it.
 A very big reason it is possible is because of their caretakers and of course the love and the help they get from the Miracle foundation.
-The Miracle foundation has given these kids so much and we are so fortunate and proud to be associated with the organization
+The Miracle Foundation has given these kids so much and we are so fortunate and proud to be associated with the organization.

 Overall, this was such an amazing experience that we will cherish for a life time.
-We promised the kids that we will be back next December and we are already so eager to do that that and help have a positive impact on their lives.
+We promised the children that we will be back next December and we are already so eager to do that that and help have a positive impact on their lives.